Wall Street Analyst Reiterated Leslies Inc [LESL]. What else is Wall St. saying

 Net income of $16.5 million in the fourth quarter and $27.2 million in Fiscal 2023.

-The stocks have a year to date performance of -55.53 percent and weekly performance of 10.14 percent.
-The stock has been moved at -48.73 percent over the last six months.
-The stock has performed 13.84 percent around the most recent 30 days and changed -4.57 percent over the most recent 3-months.

-If compared to the average trading volume of 4.00M shares, LESL reached to a volume of 4176107 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 4.02M shares, LESL reached a trading volume of 5042346 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for LESL shares is $5.79 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on LESL stock is a recommendation set at 2.67.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.